 Photo courtesy of 7 Layer StudioHam and cheese ghost sandwiches.

-More Halloween Snacks
+More Ideas for Halloween Snacks

 These marshmallows dipped and covered in colored sprinkles are sweet bites of delight.
 Good idea for a party station with creative dips and toppings.